WerWolv/PatternLanguage/docs/source/core_language/preprocessor.rst

 **Default:** ``right_to_left``

 This pragma overrides the default bitfield bit order.
 It works the same as the ``[[left_to_right]]`` and ``[[right_to_left]]`` attributes but is automatically applied to all created bitfields

+``debug`` :version:`1.22.0`

+This pragma enables the debug mode in the evaluator.
+This causes the following things to happen:

+- Any scope push and pop will be logged to the console
+- Any memory access will be logged to the console
+- Any creation and assignment of variables will be logged to the console
+- Any function call and their parameters will be logged to the console
+- If an error occures, the patterns that were already placed in memory will not be deleted